Intybyte/Intybyte/README.md

 Added some fixes and new features, whilte rewriting some old code.

+### ACF contributer

+Added sponge api 10 support to [Aikar's ACF](https://github.com/aikar/commands) (oh I hate having to deal with commands so much, at least ACF makes it easy)

 ### Developer/Owner of Winterfell

 I created many addons for my server and fixed important bugs, most of these repositories are private.